NotSinan/RunescapeDiscordBot/README.md

 * ```/search [username]```: Shows information about the specified RuneScape player.
 * ```/travellingmerchant```: Shows the current stock of the Travelling Merchant.
 * ```/vos```: Shows the current Voice of Seren status for the active clans in Gielinor.

+# Contributing

+If you would like to contribute to this project, please feel free to open a pull request.